 Deadline: March 15

 Please provide unofficial (scanned) copies of your transcripts as part of the electronic application.
-You will be prompted to mail an official copy of your transcript if you are accepted to the program.
+You will be prompted to mail an official copy of your transcript if you accept an offer of admission.

 - GRE Subject: Not required